When Should Senior Citizens Sell Their Home? Considerations, Tips, and More

 #5: Be Patient

 It takes time to sell a house.
-First, one must wait for an offer, then counter-offers, and then sign the papers.
+You have to wait for an offer, then counteroffers, and then sign the papers.

 #6: Don’t Forget to Update Your Home Address